 What Causes Frequent Urination?

 If your child is frequently urinating without being able to control the urge to pee, then talking to your doctor would be a good step to determine the cause.

-- Avoiding urination: Some children get into a habit of not going to the restroom and in turn, their frequency of urinating reduces but the quantity of urine in the bladder increases.
-To relieve the pressure on their bladders the sphincter muscle that controls urine tends to be overactive and triggers frequent urination.
+- Avoiding Urination: Some children get into a habit of not going to the restroom, and in turn, their frequency of urinating reduces but the quantity of urine in the bladder increases.
+To relieve the pressure on their bladders, the sphincter muscle that controls urine tends to be overactive and triggers frequent urination.

-Pollakiuria symptoms in children include
+Dysuria symptoms due to Urinary tract infection in children include

 - Pain and burning sensation while urinating

 - Excessive thirst

 - Fever and abdominal pain